impress-org/support-manual/principles-of-providing-excellent-support/getting-to-resolution.md

 We solve our customer’s problems, in 3 replies or fewer.
 A resolved ticket is one that has at least one reply from the customer after the initial contact, and has been marked closed by us.
 We don’t mark a ticket as closed until it is confirmed resolved, or the customer has not replied after a few days and after we have followed up asking for confirmation.

 The first response is always marked as Pending, waiting for the customer to confirm the fix.
-We encourage a response from the customer, so that we can confirm that fix, and have an additional touchpoint with the customer.
+We encourage a response from the customer, so that we can confirm that fix, and have an additional touch-point with the customer.

 If they do not follow up, we reach back out 3-5 days later with the “Close Ticket due to inactivity” canned response from Help Scout, and if no response then, close without a third reply.